This piece is part of our Guide To Gains series where we cover the top six foods that boost testosterone.

 – Muscle growth and strength: Research has shown that increasing testosterone levels in men can lead to increased muscle mass and strength, especially when combined with routine strength training exercise.

-– Bone density: As men age, their testosterone levels drop, as do their bone densities.
-Clinical trials showed that men can restore bone density, particularly in the spine and hips, by increasing their testosterone levels.
+– Bone density: As men age, their testosterone levels drop, which lowers bone density according to these clinical trials which showed that men can restore bone density, particularly in the spine and hips, by increasing their testosterone levels.

 – Mood and mental state: Low levels of testosterone can have a negative impact on mood and concentration.
-This can sometimes lead to fatigue, a loss of self-confidence and depression.
+This can at times lead to fatigue, a loss of self-confidence and depression.

 Studies show that taking steps to maintaining healthy T levels can prevent these outcomes and leave you feeling more energetic and satisfied with overall quality of life.
 One simple step is to start with healthy foods to boost testosterone.